eindrayaye/super-java_ExceptionHandling/README.md

 * Checked Execption

 Any exception which is directly inheriting from exception class is called checked exception.

 This type of exception comes whenever u r trying to access any resource outside jvm like databaseconnection, files.

 It is must to handle checked exception,if u dont handle them it gives u compile time error.

 IOException

 FileNotFoundException

 SQLException

 * UncheckedException/RuntimeException

 It is not necessary to handle unchecked exception.

 These are exception which is inheriting from RuntimeException that is sub class of Exception.

-It is not necessary to handle uncheckedexception if u dont handle them it will be hand ed by jvm
+It is not necessary to handle uncheckedexception if u dont handle them it will be handed by jvm